-UNIT - 4 BIOMASS AND ORGANIC WASTE TO ENERGY [7 L]
+UNIT - 4 BIOMASS AND ORGANIC WASTE TO ENERGY

 Biomass and organic waste-Introduction, Sources, Composition and microbial metabolic processing.
 Microbial processing of biomass and spent liquor from sugar industry- molasses and its composition, metabolic pathway, processing of molasses to ethanol or alcohol (Flow/block diagram), Algal biofuels.
 Lignocellulosic biomass: Sources and composition, methods of pre-processing and post-processing, role of microbes and their enzymes.

-Microbial fuel cells: Definition, design and compartments, principal mechanism, liquid wastes as substrates, process of electricity generation and its economics.
+Microbial fuel cells: Definition, design and compartments, principal mechanism, liquid wastes as substrates, process of electricity generation and its e

-UNIT - 5 BIOREMEDIATION AND BIOLEACHING [10 L]
+UNIT - 5 BIOREMEDIATION AND BIOLEACHING

 Uses of Bacteria in Bioremediation - Biodegradation of hydrocarbons, Granular sludge consortia for bioremediation, crude oil degradation by bacteria, Immobilization of microbes for bioremediation, Methanotrophs, PCB dechlorination, Genetic engineering of microbes for bioremediation.
 Phytoremediation - plants capable of assimilating heavy metals.
-Case Studies of Pyrite Dissolution in Pachuca Tanks and Depression of Pyrite Flotation by Bacteria, Factors affecting Microbial Coal Solubilization, Sulfur Leaching by
+Case Studies of Pyrite Dissolution in Pachuca Tanks and Depression of Pyrite Flotation by Bacteria, Factors affecting Microbial Coal Solubilization, Sulfur Leaching by Thermophilic Microbes of Coal Particles DVEaPrAyRinTgMiEnNsTizOeF, BMIOicTrEoCbHioNlOogLOicGaYl

-Thermophilic Microbes of Coal Particles DVE aPrAyRin TgMiEnNs TizOeF, BMIOic TrEo CbHio NIO og LOic GaYl Production of Ferric Ion for Heap and Dump Leaching, New Bacteriophage which infects Acidophilic, Heterotrophic Bacteria from Acidic Mining Environments, Treatment of Coal Mine Drainage with Constructed Wetlands.
+Production of Ferric Ion for Heap and Dump Leaching, New Bacteriophage which infects Acidophilic, Heterotrophic Bacteria from Acidic Mining Environments, Treatment of Coal Mine Drainage with Constructed Wetlands.